 Eating Disorder or Disordered Eating?

-They may sound the same, but there is a difference between an eating disorder and disordered eating, and not knowing this is one of the main things that prevented me from realising my problem at the time.
+They may sound the same, but there is a difference between an eating disorder and disordered eating, and not knowing this is one of the main things that prevented me from realising my problem.

 Disordered eating is more about behaviour, and quite commonly seen.
-This involves crash dieting, under-eating, over-eating and selective-eating (i.e. having ‘bad foods’ that you cannot eat) and the like, but can also involve more drastic measures such as purging by vomiting or laxative abuse.
+This includes crash dieting, under-eating, over-eating and selective-eating (i.e. having ‘bad foods’ that you don’t allow yourself to eat), but can also involve more drastic measures such as purging by vomiting or laxative abuse.
 However, the difference between this and an eating disorder is that the latter is driven by mental cues.

-On reflection, I can see that in my case, what started as disordered eating due to a lack of knowledge progressed into an eating disorder that was physically and mentally consuming.
+For me, what started as disordered eating due to a lack of knowledge progressed into an eating disorder that was physically and mentally consuming.
 Unfortunately, disordered eating is often normalised in our society.
-We are constantly bombarded with different ‘diets’, negative ideas about food and unrealistic forms of body image in all forms of media.
-With the right knowledge and support, it is possible to lift yourself out of these behaviours and ideas.
-Thankfully, this was something that I was able to do alone, with strength training being one of the triggers for me doing so.
-I’m grateful that I discovered it when I did and am happy to say that I fully recovered from my eating disorder a few years ago, and have been consciously practicing positive, responsible and self-loving behaviour since then.
+We’re constantly bombarded with different ‘diets’, negative ideas about food and unrealistic forms of body image in all forms of media.
+With the right knowledge and support, it’s possible to lift yourself out of these behaviours and ideas.
+Thankfully, this was something that I was able to do alone, using strength training was a tool.

 See also: Struggle with Weight Gain and Body Image